How I accidentally launched a business 7 years ago

 - Rhea Gupte

-It was an uphill battle that started from my bedroom where I initially made my products to having a walk-in studio years later that my customers lovingly visited to place custom orders.
+It was an uphill battle that started from my kitchen where I initially made my products to having an eCommerce store and physical storefront years later that my customers lovingly visited to place custom orders.

-What started with one flea market, spread to over 50+ showcases across India, collaborations with boutiques, online brands, a walk-in studio, and an eCommerce store shipping products globally over a span of 7 long years.
+What started with one flea market, spread to over 50+ showcases across India, collaborations with boutiques, online brands, artisans, and vendors designing, developing, and shipping products globally with clients spanning 15+ countries over a span of 7 long years.

 I learned things on the go…

-About collaborating with other professionals, discovering ways to market my brand through campaigns, analyzing consumer behavior, establishing strategies to grow my business, developing the customer experience.
+About collaborating with other professionals, discovering ways to market my brand through campaigns, analyzing consumer behavior, establishing creative strategies to explore sales channels, developing the customer experience.

 But most of all, I learned how to deal with failure.
 Time and again.

-I was cheated and tricked by professionals, made SO many mistakes, talked about calling it quits a million times, missed opportunities not knowing what they were back then but I went on and on.
+I was cheated and tricked by professionals, made SO many mistakes, talked about calling it quits a million times, and missed opportunities not knowing what they were back then.
+But I didn’t stop.
 I shoved every dampening experience as part of the growth, as a part of my journey.

 And grow I sure did...
 As a human, a designer, and a professional.
 And for that I am grateful.